mors - friendship for all

 In June we welcomed back the Reading Phoenix Choir who gave us a first class concert, with music to suit all tastes.
 This they achieved with a beautifully arranged programme ranging from Rachmaninov to Freddie Mercury.

-Our new season of talks begins on Tuesday September 5th when Neil Steward describes the beauty of the under-water world with some stunning photographs showing us 'Life on the Reef'.
+Our new season of talks begins on Tuesday September 5th when Neil Stewart describes the beauty of the under-water world with some stunning photographs showing us 'Life on the Reef'.

 Annual Review (February 2017)

 We support 'Our Vision' by providing 'an exciting and comprehensive range of activities -- in an environment where everyone belongs, and enjoys true friendship'.

 We meet this aim through our diverse programme of Talks, Visits, Concerts, Dinners and Annual Services.
 Our monthly talks attract an audience of about 65 people, from Church and Community.
 Last year we were entertained by a variety of subjects ranging from a rather novel 'Audience with a Mole' to a nostalgic 'Do you remember the Fifties?'
 We then all enjoyed coffee and a chat in the Meeting Place, which itself is a major asset in building up friendships.
 We also attracted splendid support for our traditional British Airways Band Concert, which raised over £1000, and for our Annual Dinner at the Bull at Arborfield where once again over 70 of us thoroughly enjoyed the first class food and excellent service provided by Bruno and his team.